How To Write An Obituary – Tips and Ideas

 Writing better obituaries is part of a trend to more fully accept, describe, celebrate, honor, and make the most of life and death.

-- For more on describing, see "Memoir Man" a Born Storyteller as well as Six Words To Describe A Life?
+- For more on describing, see "Memoir Man" a Born Storyteller as well as Six Words To Describe A Life?, and also Having the Last Say: Capturing Your Legacy in One Small Story.

-- For more on celebrating, see Tours, Book Bring Cemetery to Life and also Helping Families Deal with Death "Most Satisfying Work" for Funeral Celebrant.
+- For more on celebrating, see Helping Families Deal with Death "Most Satisfying Work" for Funeral Celebrant.

-- For more on honoring, see Community Memorials a Link to the Great War.
+- For more on honoring, see How to Write and Give a Eulogy.

 Your questions, suggestions, and ideas are welcome.
 Please contact this Guide and share your thoughts to help make this website as useful as possible.